-We further note that in addition to a higher conditional average precipitation at high 436 water vapor and temperature in the global warming case, precipitation variance increases 437 strongly.
-In the historical run, precipitation variance tends to peak or plateau slightly above 438 critical, with peak value tending to increase with temperature (figure not shown).
-In the 439 global warming case, the corresponding $\hat{T}+4$ K curve has roughly 3 times the peak value 440 of variance as its counterpart in the historical run.
-Because this occurs in the supercritical 441 range, we are cautious regarding possible observational constraints on this behavior, but we 442 note it because other precipitation extreme event statistics in the model would be likely to 443 reflect it.
-444
+We further note that in addition to a higher conditional average precipitation at high water vapor and temperature in the global warming case, precipitation variance increases strongly.
+In the historical run, precipitation variance tends to peak or plateau slightly above critical, with peak value tending to increase with temperature (figure not shown).
+In the global warming case, the corresponding $\hat{T}+4$ K curve has roughly 3 times the peak value of variance as its counterpart in the historical run.
+Because this occurs in the supercritical range, we are cautious regarding possible observational constraints on this behavior, but we note it because other precipitation extreme event statistics in the model would be likely to reflect it.

 We now return to the leading order question of how the onset of convection changes.
-Figure 4a shows the precipitation pickup from the historical run for each of the $\hat{T}$ bins shown in Fig. 3a, but as a function of the rescaled column water vapor $(w/w_c)$ .
+Figure 4a shows the precipitation pickup from the historical run for each of the Tbins shown in Fig. 3a, but as a function of the rescaled column water vapor (w/w_c) .
 The precipitation rates are also rescaled by the amplitude factor a of the power-law fit.
-The normalized pickup curves show a nice collapse for all the $\hat{T}$ values analyzed, thus confirming the usefulness of the rescaled parameter $(w/w_c)$ , and adding credibility to the procedure used to estimate the $w_c$ values.
+The normalized pickup curves show a nice collapse for all the T values analyzed, thus confirming the usefulness of the rescaled parameter (w/w_c) , and adding credibility to the procedure used to estimate the w_c values.
 This figure is similar to Fig. 2 of NPH09.
-Even under global warming conditions (Fig. 4b) the collapse still occurs for most of the $\hat{T}$ bins excepting the highest bins (corresponding to the change in shape of the curve at the highest $\hat{T}$ seen in Fig. 3 for the EoC case discussed above) and noting that a larger range of $\hat{T}$ has been included to have some overlap between historical and global warming cases.
+Even under global warming conditions (Fig. 4b) the collapse still occurs for most of the T bins excepting the highest bins (corresponding to the change in shape of the curve at the highest T seen in Fig. 3 for the EoC case discussed above) and noting that a larger range of \hat{T} has been included to have some overlap between historical and global warming cases.

-Figure 5a shows the deep convective onset boundary on a temperature-CWV thermody-456 namic surface, similar to Fig. 3a of NPH09.
-Important changes in the onset curves can be 457 seen as one moves from current climatic conditions to a warmer climate.
-The deep convec-458 tive onset shape under global warming has the same elements as in the historical case: at 459 sufficiently high temperatures it inclines away from the saturation curve with the separation 460 between the onset of conditional instability and saturation increasing with $\hat{T}$ .
-Note that a 461 larger range of $\hat{T}$ values has been used for the global warming case to allow comparison with 462 the corresponding values for the historical.
-463
+Figure 5a shows the deep convective onset boundary on a temperature-CWV thermodynamic surface, similar to Fig. 3a of NPH09.
+Important changes in the onset curves can be seen as one moves from current climatic conditions to a warmer climate.
+The deep convective onset shape under global warming has the same elements as in the historical case: at sufficiently high temperatures it inclines away from the saturation curve with the separation between the onset of conditional instability and saturation increasing with \hat{T} .
+Note that a larger range of \hat{T} values has been used for the global warming case to allow comparison with the corresponding values for the historical.

-One of the simplest conjectures of how this shift in onset boundary under global warming 464 occurs is to ask if adding 4 degrees (the average increase in $\hat{T}$ over the tropical eastern 465 Pacific in CCSM4 during the EoC as compared to historical) to the historical $\hat{T}$ values and 466 multiplying the saturation fraction of the $w_c$ values to the corresponding saturation CWV 467 (for $\hat{T} + 4$ ) under global warming yields $w_c$ estimates close to the ones shown in Fig. 5a.
-468 Historical values shifted by this method indeed yield critical values close to estimated for EoC 469 (see Fig. 5b).
-Section 4 provides an analysis of why this approximation works reasonably 470 well using a simple conditional instability calculation with information about the CCSM 471 change in temperature profile under global warming.
-472
+One of the simplest conjectures of how this shift in onset boundary under global warming occurs is a version of a constant relative humidity approximation.
+Defining a saturation fraction as w_c divided by the column saturation value for the same temperature, we examine whether adding 4 degrees (the average increase in \hat{T} over the tropical eastern Pacific in CCSM4 during the EoC as compared to historical) to the historical \hat{T} values and multiplying the saturation fraction of the w_c values by the corresponding saturation CWV (for $\hat{T} + 4$) under global warming yields w_c estimates close to the ones shown in Fig. 5a.
+Historical values shifted by this method indeed yield critical values close to estimated for EoC (see Fig. 5b).
+Section 4 provides an analysis of why this approximation works reasonably well using a simple conditional instability calculation with information about the CCSM change in temperature profile under global warming.

-473 b.
+b.
 Probability density function of precipitating points